jestjs/jest/docs/Troubleshooting.md

 Another thing you can do is use the [`shard`](CLI.md#--shard) flag to parallelize the test run across multiple machines.

-## `coveragePathIgnorePatterns` seems to not have any effect.

-Make sure you are not using the `babel-plugin-istanbul` plugin.
-Jest wraps Istanbul, and therefore also tells Istanbul what files to instrument with coverage collection.
-When using `babel-plugin-istanbul`, every file that is processed by Babel will have coverage collection code, hence it is not being ignored by `coveragePathIgnorePatterns`.

 ## Defining Tests

 Tests must be defined synchronously for Jest to be able to collect your tests.